vishvAsa/notes/history/homo/sapiens/iranian-farmer/iranian-farmer-invasion.md

 - Furthermore, the Indus Valley Rakhigarhi reconstructed individuals from Lee, Shinde et al 2020 were in the same ballpark too.
 The 17-18 yr old boy had a height of 177 cm (5 ft 10 inches) while the adult female was 5 ft 6 inches tall.

+## Trade
+- Late 4th millennium BC Kandahar was linked by trade to Elam.
+Proto-Elamite writing on tablets has been found in Kandahar.
+- Nomadic pastoral groups roamed the marginal parts of the IVC, but were economically integrated, probably bringing raw materials to the permanent settlements, then leaving with manufactured goods.
+- Sumerians called Bahrain “Dilmun”.
+It was a center of trade in 3rd millennium BC for Mesopotamia, Iran, Oman, & the Indus Valley.
+150k tumuli tombs were built there.
+Sumerians viewed it as very wealthy.
+- Little evidence for sea trade in 4th millennium BC in Arabian Sea & Persian Gulf.
+3rd millennium did have sea trade though.
+Indus Valley Civilization artifacts & writing found in Oman, Bahrain, Khuzestan & UAE.
+IVC weights for trade measurements indicate extensive contacts.

 ## Decline
+- Decline & fall of Indus Valley Civilization 2000-1700 BC featured abandonment of urban areas & breakdown of trade in both Iran & Arabian Sea.
+However, population increased in E Punjab & Gujarat.
+- Copper hoards dating to 1750-1250 BC have been found in the Ganga-Yamuna Doab (pictured).
+They are filled with swords, harpoons, spears, axes, rings, & tools.
+They were not made from Indus Valley Civilization techniques, leading some to suspect that they are of Aryan origin.
 - Soon after the mature phase, it was subsumed into the Indo-Aryan culture, into whose high echelons some of its elites were incorporated.
 Details in IA invasion page.